UnderstandLingBV/Tuktu/documentation/processors/nosql/tuktu.nosql.processors.HDFSWriterProcessor.json.md

   * **config** *(type: object)* `[Required]`

     * **uri** *(type: string)* `[Required]`
-    - Location of HDFS; e.g. hdfs://localhost:51234
+    - Location of HDFS; e.g. hdfs://localhost:51234.

     * **file_name** *(type: string)* `[Required]`
-    - Path of the file to write to
+    - Path of the file to write to.

     * **fields** *(type: array)* `[Required]`
-    - All the fields that need to be writen to HDFS
+    - All the fields that will be written to HDFS.

       * **[UNNAMED]** *(type: string)* `[Required]`